guregu/null/README.md

 #### null.Int
 Nullable int64.

-Marshals to JSON null if SQL null.
+Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Int.
 Can unmarshal from `sql.NullInt64` JSON input.

 #### null.Float
 Nullable float64.

-Unlike `zero.Float`, `null.Float` will marshal to null if null.
+Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Float.
 Can unmarshal from `sql.NullFloat64` JSON input.

 #### null.Bool
 Nullable bool.

-Unlike `zero.Bool`, `null.Bool` will marshal to null if null.
+Marshals to JSON null if SQL source data is null.
 False input will not produce a null Bool.
 Can unmarshal from `sql.NullBool` JSON input.

+#### null.Time

+Marshals to JSON null if SQL source data is null.
+Uses `time.Time`'s marshaler.
+Can unmarshal from `pq.NullTime` and similar JSON input.

 ### zero package